SelaO/ESP8266IRRemote/README.md

 IR Remote with ESP8266 (Wemos D1 mini)

 Motivation: to be able to control my AC and lights when I'm away from home.
-For example: to cool my room if I'm comming home on a hot summer day or to turn on the light automatically on a certain time.
+For example: to cool my room if I'm coming home on a hot summer day or to turn on the light automatically on a certain time.

 # Read the AC remote codes
 Parts: